According to the German newspaper Bild

 police officer hangs on the wall in the above photograph.

-On August 21, 2008, Pope Benedict XVI's
+August 21, 2008, Pope Benedict XVI's brother, Monsignor Georg Ratzinger,

-brother, Monsignor Georg Ratzinger, was made an honorary citizen of Castel
+was made an honorary citizen of Castel Gandolfo, the pope's summer

-Gandolfo, the pope's summer residence, for his 84th
+residence, for his 84th birthday.
+"From the

-thank him."
-Monsignor Ratzinger lives in Regensburg,
+him."
+Monsignor Ratzinger lives in Regensburg, Germany,

-Germany, and spends summers with the pope.
+and spends summers with the pope.

 In 1945 during World War II, Pope Benedict XVI deserted from the German